-Modern scheduling software often comes with a task management app built-in (or available as a complementary service).
+Modern scheduling software often comes with a task management app built-in (or available as a complimentary service).

 Managers can create sets of tasks for each shift, and employees can check them off as they are completed.
 With this kind of technology, there’s always a record of which employees did which work.
 The software can even remind employees to complete certain tasks throughout their shifts.

 Managers can group tasks together, create new tasks from templates, and schedule tasks to repeat at certain intervals.
 They may also be able to add notes or checklists to tasks, which can be helpful for training.

 Dynamic views make it easy for managers to see how many tasks still need to be completed for the shift.
 For example, Deputy users can view all shift tasks on a handy, traffic-light-color-coded dashboard.